Are you thinking about doing a DIY RV exterior paint job? If so, we’ve got the lowdown for you.

 How Much Does It Cost to Paint an RV?

+Again, the cost of hiring a professional RV painter will be significantly more.
 According to Coach Specialists of Texas, repainting an RV in the 26 ft range can cost anywhere from $12,000 to $30,000.
-That’s the same price as buying a brand new one.
+That’s the same price as buying a brand-new rig.

 So, unless you have that kind of money to burn, try repainting it yourself.